 Build your own professional looking website

-Some businesses forego building a website because they think that it takes thousands of dollars to put one up.
-However, with several do-it-yourself options available nowadays, you can get your business online with very little money up front, like £10 or less.
+Some businesses forego building a website because they think that it takes thousands of pounds to put one up.
+However, with several do-it-yourself free site builder options available, you can get your business online with very little money up front, like £10 or less.